This might be suprising for many users

 usual Windows design guides and rules ... so for AutoCAD users, there is

-virtually no difference in using the interface at all; the main
+virtually no difference in using the interface at all.
+But, this is not

 And now, for the details